mhvwerts/randommw/README.md

-# randommw: Monolithic generator of pseudo-random numbers with uniform and Gaussian distributions (in C)
+# randommw: Generator of pseudo-random numbers with uniform or Gaussian distributions (in C)

 ## Introduction